 You may occasionally see a bounce that has been recorded for an email you sent, and the reason for the bounce refers to a blacklist.
-Bounces are a normal part of sending email, and blacklists are a normal part of the way that email works.
+Bounces are a normal part of sending email, and blacklists are a normal part of the way that bulk email works.
 ClickDimensions believes in transparency, providing our customers with complete visibility into their delivery rates.

 What is a blacklist?

 In an attempt to prevent unsolicited email (spam) from clogging people's inboxes, many email services use a variety of tools to determine if an email is legitimate and desired by the intended recipient.
 One of the tools they use is an RBL, or remote blacklist.
 An RBL is a list of known or suspected IP addresses that are considered to be sources of spam.
-There are hundreds, if not thousands, of RBLs in the world.
-Some of them are maintained by large companies, and some are open source projects run by volunteers.
-(You could even start your own blacklist by publishing a list of IP addresses on a website and permitting email administrators to reference your list when checking the legitimacy of an email!)
+There are both IP-based blacklists and domain-based blacklists.

 How do blacklists work?

 Other blacklists use manual reporting mechanisms where participants report suspected IP addresses to the blacklist.
 If enough people report the IP address, the blacklist may add it to their list of known or suspected sources of spam.
-Other blacklists uses algorithms to monitor and measure email that flows through the systems they monitor, ranking the volume, frequency, and content of the email messages and tracing the messages back to the source.
+Blacklists themselves do not block emails but the email systems that reference the blacklists do the blocking.

 Regardless of the method of compiling a blacklist, mistakes are sometimes made and legitimate sources of email can be added to the list.
-In turn, the email service providers and spam filtering applications that reference a given blacklist may begin blocking email based on faulty information.
+In turn, the email service providers and spam filtering applications that reference a given blacklist may begin blocking an email based on faulty information.
 (Of course, sometimes, the IP address really is a source of unsolicited email if it has been compromised by a spammer or if one person using a shared IP address for email decides to send a lot of junk.)

-What can Email providers do about blacklists?
+What can email providers do about blacklists?

 ClickDimensions, like all companies that provide email marketing, has a deliverability team that works around the clock, monitoring the major blacklists around the world and working with the blacklist providers to keep our IP addresses off of their lists.
 By the time you see a bounce reported in your CRM due to a blacklist, chances are that our deliverability team has already begun working with the blacklist provider to request de-listing.
 In most cases, your marketing email is not affected by a blacklisting, but occasionally a small percentage of your overall email might be impacted by a blacklist.
 In these situations, you can rest assured knowing our deliverability team is working with the blacklist provider, or if you have a question or concern about a blocked email due to a blacklist, you can talk with our support team about it to find out more.

 Blacklists are one method that email providers and mail servers might use to evaluate the legitimacy of an email, but there are other methods used as well.
-Some large corporations maintain their own internal blacklists based on their users interactions with emails or on other filtering mechanisms.
+Some large corporations maintain their own internal blacklists based on their user’s interactions with emails or on other filtering mechanisms.
 Additionally, your recipients may use their email application, such as Outlook, to "block" future emails from you or your domain by moving your messages to their junk folder.
 Some antivirus applications will also scan a recipient's inbox for suspicious email and occasionally mistake a legitimate email for a phishing attempt.
 (This can happen on the recipient's computer, or on their corporate network.)